jResponse/pdoAdmin/README.md

 ## Constraints
 The GUI will only work in Chrome and recent versions of Opera.
 ## Installation
-Just download the source code to a folder on your server and browse to it.
+Just download the source code to a folder on your server and browse to it after having inserted your own database password on  Line 20 of php/utils.php .